arkitektio/rekuest/README.md

 [![PyPI pyversions](https://img.shields.io/pypi/pyversions/rekuest.svg)](https://pypi.python.org/pypi/rekuest/)
 [![PyPI status](https://img.shields.io/pypi/status/rekuest.svg)](https://pypi.python.org/pypi/rekuest/)

 self-documenting asynchronous scalable RPC based on provisionable untrusted actors

 ## Idea

 rekuest is the python client for the rekuest server, it provides a simple interface both register and provide nodes (functionality) and call other nodes in async and synchronous manner.
-Contrary to most RPC services, Rekuest is focussed on providing functionaly on the Client, and is especially tailored for scenarious where apps can be developed to perform tasks on users behalves, therefore requiring fine grained access control.
+Contrary to most RPC services, Rekuest is focussed on providing functionaly on the Client, and is especially tailored for scanarios where apps can be developed to perform tasks on users behalves, therefore requiring fine grained access control.

 ## Prerequesits